 We organize new product launches, company milestone media events, aviation exhibitions and other offline marketing events.
-We have organized and participated in numerous product exhibitions in China, the United States, and Canada, the European Union, the Middle East, Japan and Southeast Asia to demonstrate our products and interact with our users.
-We also take part in aviation and technology exhibitions and conferences, such as the World ATM Congress, the Future of Transportation World Conference, the China International Aviation and Aerospace Exhibition and the Consumer Electronic Show.
+We have organized and participated in numerous product exhibitions in China, the United States, Canada, the European Union, the Middle East, Korea, Japan and Southeast Asia to demonstrate our products and interact with our users.
+We also take part in aviation and technology exhibitions and conferences, such as the ICAO Innovation Symposium 2020, World ATM Congress, the Future of Transportation World Conference, the International Consumer Electronics Show, the North Carolina Transportation Summit, the China International Aviation and Aerospace Exhibition and the UAM Seoul Demo event.
 Through participation in these events, we not only have the opportunities to directly interact with our users and enhance our connection with our customers, but also generate greater awareness of the EHang brand.